-The film isn’t covered by the CVL but we still want to show it.
+The movie isn’t covered by the CVL but we still want to show it.
 What should we do?

-If the film isn’t covered by the CVL, contact the film’s producer directly to establish whether they can issue a licence or can point you to the licensing body which can.
+If the movie isn’t covered by the CVL, contact the movie’s producer directly to establish whether they can issue a licence or can point you to the licensing body which can.

-Thanks for taking the time to make sure your film is covered.
+Thanks for taking the time to make sure your movie is covered.
 Enjoy showing it in your church.